Under NRS § 202.350, it is a category C felony to carry a concealed firearm without a valid CCW permit. A conviction is punishable by

 Nevada law requires a valid CCW permit in order to carry the following weapons concealed:

-People who are uncertain about whether they need a CCW permit in Nevada are strongly advised to contact an attorney before attempting to carry a concealed weapon.
-Sheriff offices review applications for non-firearms CCW permits on a case-by-case basis.
+If you are uncertain about whether you need a CCW permit in Nevada, contact an attorney before attempting to carry a concealed weapon.
+Sheriff’s offices review applications for non-firearms CCW permits on a case-by-case basis.

 See our related article on Nevada switchblade laws.